emilianoregazzoni/Bellabeat/README.md

 ```
 ![image](https://user-images.githubusercontent.com/20979227/181074976-08395784-be89-4692-8600-29527ad9e96f.png)

-I will export and convert to data frame, this results to work with in R.
+I will export the data, and convert it to a data frame, to work in R.

 ```
 StepsByHour <- read_csv("C:/Downloads/stepsbyh.csv")